These Four Words are Dangerous When Said by a Sales Manager

 On the surface this simple four word sentence sounds pretty innocuous, doesn’t it?
 It certainly doesn’t sound like something that should cause alarm.

 Our technical output allows sales managers to see very clearly all of the factors that make individual opportunities more likely or less likely to close.
 The factors might include things like the price of the deal, a buyer’s history, the product or products being sold, age of the opportunity, velocity at which the deal progressed through various stages, activities, or engagement data that has been captured by other technologies.
-For tenured reps, the output is heavily influenced by the individual rep’s historical performance in each of the areas.
-It also includes a recorded history of how the rep feels about a deal’s likelihood to close.
+For tenured reps, the output is heavily influenced by the individual rep’s historical performance in each of these areas.
+Our output is also influenced by opinions of the rep; Factors like “stage” and “deal percentage” typically reflect the rep’s emotionally biased feelings about a deal.

 We have come to learn that this last point – the rep’s feelings – are usually what sales managers are attaching to when they say “I know my salespeople.”
 Tenured managers develop this sense over time on their periodic pipeline reviews or forecast calls.
 After these calls, the manager will speak with a Sales V.P. and say things like: